On Tiling and Spectral Sets in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$: Structures in

-Now let us recall the structure of $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$: there is a unique subgroup formed by all order $p$ elements, we denote it by $K$.
+Now let us recall the structure of $\G{p^2}$: there is a unique subgroup formed by all order $p$ elements, we denote it by $K$.
 Counting the number of generators, it is easy to see that there are $p+1$ number of proper and non-trivial subgroups in $K$, each of them is cyclic and they mutually intersect trivially.
-Similar arguments indicate that there are $p^2+p$ cyclic Lagrangians in $\mathbb Z_{p^2}\times\mathbb Z_{p^2}$, they can be divided into $p+1$ classes depending on the order $p$ subgroup they contain, and there are precisely $p$ number of cyclic Lagrangians in each class.
+Similar arguments indicate that there are $p^2+p$ maximal cyclic subgroups in $\G{p^2}$, they can be divided into $p+1$ classes depending on which order $p$ subgroup do they contain, and there are precisely $p$ number of maximal cyclic subgroups in each class.